tomaszp-infopark/scrivito_kickstarter/README.md

 3. Sign in at [Travis](https://travis-ci.org) with your Github Account.

-4. Enable the Travis Webhook for your `scrival_kickstarter` fork.
+4. Enable the Travis Webhook for your `scrivito_kickstarter` fork.

 If you now push commits to your forked repository or send a pull request, travis will automatically run all tests for you and indicate the build status.